STORiCORE

 So, I made an educated guess, or wish for you Deadpool and Wolverine fans.
 I determined in the spring of 2023 that these tools would continue to improve.
 I realized I could either wait a few years until these tools were easy enough to use that anyone could create a movie or story with a click of a button, or I could go along for the ride and try to use them as they improved.
 Not only to create stories in a variety of mediums, but to create new tools to help others and myself with the creative process.

 That's how it started.
 By the summer of 2024, coding models had improved so much that I decided to shift from the path I was on, which was making short films with AI, to thinking about App ideas.
 I know it's not as popular as it used to be in this ever-changing world, but helping others, or at the very least not harming others, has always been at the core of how I live my life.
 Even as a creative person, I try to imbue my stories with lessons I've learned along the way.
 Life is about learning and sharing what we have learned with others.
-It's kind of the main reason why we are all here.
+It's one of the main reasons why we are all here, because we learned from the histories, the stories of those who have more experience than us.
 Something occurred to me in 2023 as I was consuming all the AI info I could consume.
-I was thinking of all the stories that have gone untold because people are busy, never learned how to write, or for a whole host of other reasons.
+I was thinking of all the stories that have gone untold because people are busy, never learned how to write stories, or for a whole host of other reasons

 I thought if I could help others tell their stories, then that might possibly have a positive effect on all of us.
 Hearing other perspectives that we've never heard before seems valuable to me.
 I want everyone who has a story they have always wanted to tell to be able to do so, and in a way that makes it enjoyable.

 There are few emotions I have felt in life that compare to finishing the first draft on a story.
 The process of going from idea to book is a journey.
 Before 2023, it was an arduous journey, and I have the scars to prove it.
 That doesn't need to be the case anymore, especially for those who aren't writers but who have a story to tell.
 Everyone has a story to tell.
 Not everyone wants to spend a year or more trying to write it.
 1st Draft is the first of three apps that are meant to enhance the storytelling process.
-With my own creative storytelling endeavors underway as well.
+If you have a story you have always wanted to tell, or maybe you just haven't had the time to sit down and do the work, the 1st Draft App is 100% for you.

 No comments: